Share a story

 The Parish Life Commission supports activities necessary for the creation of a vibrant and faithful community.
 These ministries include opportunities for fellowship and fun, as well as chances to assume leadership in worship and pastoral care.
 Please see the following ministry descriptions to see where you feel called to participate.

-Parish Life Commissioners:
+Eric Jurotich, Parish Life Commissioner

-Oasis Dinners | Parish Retreat | Parish Picnic | St. Martha’s Unit | Saints Alive | Special Events
+Breakfast Crew | Cursillo | Guild of the Christ Child | Parish Retreat | Parish Picnic | St. Martha’s| Special Events

 110 West Hawthorne Road